FavourLoverboy/SMHOS-Node.js/README.md

 # SMHOS-Node.js
-This is a Project am currently working on please note that some of the require file are in .gitignore
+This is a Project am currently working on.
+Please note that some of the require file are in .gitignore